will-wright-eng/media_mgmt_cli/README.md

 - uplaod individual movies, not collections of movies (TV shows break this rule)

 ### Process notes
+From the repo root directory:
 - `pip freeze > requirements.txt`
 - `pip install --editable .`

+`which mmgmt` shows where the binary was installed

 ### Resources used